borntofrappe/game-development/Games/Petri Dish/README.md

 ### Noise

-In the `Noise` folder I explore `love.math.noise` with the ultimate goal of building the foundation for the blob-like animation.
+In the `Noise` folder I explore `love.math.noise` with the ultimate goal of building the foundation for the blob-like shape and animation.
 The folder works as a spiritual successor to `Lunar Lander/Noise`, and discusses noise functions with two arguments.

 ### Timer